nostrium/java/README.md

 + Download the source code to your computer
 + create an SSH key to log into a server as root
++ make sure you have Java above version 17 on the server
++ e.g.: sudo apt install openjdk-21-jre-headless
++ create the folder /opt/nostrium/
 + edit the deploy.sh script to match your domain
 + run the deploy script: sh deploy.sh
++ on the first run telnet is available on port 23000
++ e.g. telnet myipaddress 23000
++ using ssh, edit the /opt/nostrium/config.json
++ e.g. using nano.
+Change "debug" field to false
++ next time you deploy with deploy.sh it is working
++ e.g. telnet myipaddress

-This will compile the java code, upload to the server and then launch.
+The deploy will compile the java code, upload to the server and then launch the binary.
+When there is already another one running, it will stop it.

 Please edit the config.json on your server the
 "debug" option to "false".

+For anything else you can open a ticket and ask.

 License